Mildenhall, Suffolk: Sport and leisure

-Mildenhall has a non-League football club, Mildenhall Town F.C., who play at Recreation Way.Mildenhall currently play in the Isthmian League North after winning the Thurlow Nunn League for a second time in 2023/24 season.
+Mildenhall has a non-League football club, Mildenhall Town F.C., who play at Recreation Way.
+Mildenhall currently play in the Isthmian League North after winning the Thurlow Nunn League for a second time in 2023/24 season.

 It also has one of the East of England's leading cricket clubs, Mildenhall Cricket Club, playing at Wamil Way.
 In 2016 the 1st XI won the Two Counties Championship and was promoted to the East Anglian Premier Cricket League.
 Notable former players include England internationals Tymal Mills and Tom Westley and Essex Women's Lilly Reynolds.

-The Mildenhall Cycling Club is located next to the cricket ground, and has famous previous members such as Victoria Pendleton.
+The Mildenhall Cycling Club is next to the cricket ground; previous members include Victoria Pendleton.

-A modern leisure centre is based at Mildenhall Hub and is run by Abbeycroft Leisure.
-It boasts a swimming pool, a gym, fitness classes, a sports hall for racquet sports and outdoor pitches for football.
-Over the last few years, the Mildenhall community have been inspired to get active through running with the start-up of a 5km parkrun event held every Saturday and a 2km junior parkrun event held every Sunday encouraging runners, joggers and walkers of all abilities to take part for free in an inclusive environment supported by volunteers.
-These events are both held at the Mildenhall Hub.
+A leisure centre is based at Mildenhall Hub and is run by Abbeycroft Leisure.
+It has a swimming pool, a gym, fitness classes, a sports hall for racquet sports and outdoor pitches for football.
+There is a parkrun event held every Saturday and a 2km junior parkrun event held every Sunday at the Mildenhall Hub.

 The River Lark runs through the town, and there is a 19-acre open space adjoining it, called the Jubilee Fields.

+Stock car, Banger racing and Motorcycle Speedway events are held at nearby Mildenhall Stadium.